 Some of America’s Hindu temples are among the most beautiful in the world.
 Their ritual life is conducted by priests from India, with elaborate and aesthetically beautiful pujas and abhishekas.
 Their special celebrations often extend over many days.
 “The main reason we did it is for our children,” said one of the founders of the large Hindu temple in Livermore, California.
 His words would likely be echoed by founders in every temple in America.

-In the 1990s, Hindu American communities began to ask, “What will become of America’s new Hindu temples when the children grow up?”
+As soon as their children began to be socialized outside the home, many Hindu American parents began to ask, “What will become of our children's sense of Hindu identity as they grow up?”
+They began to develop educational materials and opportunities for the next generation.
+Even when they built elaborate temples, they began to ask, "What will happen to these great temples when the children grow up?"
 Some worried about having enough educational infrastructure in place to be able to recreate the religious knowledge that the second generation might have been more exposed to in India.
 Some complained that their children just did not understand what was happening during rituals at their temple.
 They knew the motions, but didn’t understand the concepts.
 Similarly, there was a fear that the second generation were only retaining cultural but not religious values.
 They were learning about India, but not Hinduism.

 Most temples are now taking seriously the need for education and explanation, not just for the children, but for everyone.
 Festivals have become occasions for teaching as well as performing rituals.
 For example, the Lakshmi Puja at Divali will be interrupted as someone takes the microphone and explains the many traditions associated with the festival of lights.
 There are “children’s pujas” in which children come, with their parents, to sit together in the temple, an offering plate in front of them, and learn how to make the offerings.
 At the Ganesha Puja in New York, they learn the maha ganapati mantra and they offer the kumkum, the apples, the flowers on their offering plate to Ganesha.